mcmatan/TopicEventBus/README.md

 Every event must inherit from "TopicEvnet," and in case it has a topic (Our example it will be the conversation id) set "key" property to the correct value.

-Now inside Conversation vc, subscribe to this event:
+Now inside ConversationVC, subscribe to this event:

 ```Swift
 class ConversationVC: UIViewController {